youranye/RPG-Game-Void-Quest/README.md

  > * Make sure your README file and Project board are up-to-date reflecting the current status of your project (e.g. any changes that you have made during the project such as changes to your class diagram).
 Previous versions should still be visible through your commit history.

  ## Screenshots
- It would be impractical to include screenshots of the whole game.
-Here are screenshots of the character creation process, the beginning of the game, and the end of the game.
+ It would be impractical to include screenshots of every scene in the game.
+Here is a screenshot of the start of a game, including the creation of a character, choices for the player to make, and a battle.
  ![character creation](README_Resources/character_creation.jpg)
  ![game beginning](README_Resources/first_battle.jpg)

+ Here is a screenshot of the end of a game, including the credits and the option to quit or start a new game.
  ![game end](README_Resources/game_end.jpg)

  ## Installation/Usage